halftermeyer/jupyterWidgetVoila/README.md

 ...and load the data.

-Update connection data in the notebook.
+Edit connection data in the notebook.

 ```python
 uri = "neo4j://localhost:7687"